Gking3k/fraud-detection-model/README.md

 ```

 # 3. Install Required Dependencies
 Make sure you are in the project folder and the virtual environment is activated.
-Then in the same Command Prompt or Terminal window, type
+Then in the same Command Prompt or Terminal window,
 run:

 ```bash